amitd-dev/publicinput/README.md

 2. Review existing issues
 3. Create a new issue with detailed information
 4. Include test artifacts and logs when reporting bugs
+5. Specify your operating system and Node.js version

 ---